HOW TO BUY GEAR

 New, Used, Demo, and Clearance: We see a lot of gear on ebay or craigslist cheap because its outdated, bad sizes, or damaged.
-If you don't know gear then get used gear from a shop as they will be able to stand behind it and trade you out if there is a problem with it being what you need.
+Buy from a trusted source who is local.

 This basic info is based on common questions we are asked.
 For more advance info on kites we recommend visiting kite reviews such as at SBCKiteboarding.com kite reviews.